 The yakhni is served with hot steaming rice and the cold weather of Kashmir makes it the perfect combination.

-Although if it’s your first time, trying the chicken one would probably be better since chicken is more common than mutton in most parts of the world and you probably already know what it tastes like.
+If it’s your first time, trying the chicken one would probably be better.
+That’s because chicken is more common than mutton in most parts of the world, and you probably already know what it tastes like.

 Caldo de Gallina [Peru]